Picture Book: Painting Process & Technique

 POINT 03: Mish Mosh on the computer

-Playing with value on the computer is the most efficient way to think through it.
-I can make the image the size of a postage stamp to see how it reads.
-I can also separate my medium and dark values into separate layers so it’s easier to adjust them.
+Playing with value on the computer is the most efficient way for me to think through my options.
+The best part is reducing the image size to a postage stamp to see how it reads.
+I can also separate my medium and dark values into separate layers, so it’s easier to adjust them.

 POINT 02: Color Play!